vmipfdr/GA-Game-Project-1/lib/carponentstriva.md

 18. Index 2.
 Nikola Tesla is best known for his contributions to the design of the modern alternating current (AC) electricity supply system.

 19. Index 1.
 This car is why you care about BMW Motorsport.
-When the original M3 raced between 1987-1993, it dominated.
-Multiple Touring Car championships in countries all over Europe, multiple 24 Hours of Nurburgring and Spa wins, and even a couple rally victories
+When the original M3 raced between 1987-1993, it dominated circuits.
+Multiple Touring Car championships in countries all over Europe, multiple 24 Hours of Nurburgring and Spa wins, and even a couple rally victories.

 20. Index 2.
 Volkswagen Group sells passenger cars under the Audi, Bentley, the Audi, Bentley, Bugatti, Lamborghini, Porsche, SEAT, Škodaand Volkswagen marques; motorcycles under the Ducati brand; and commercial vehicles under the MAN, Scania,Neoplan and Volkswagen Commercial Vehicles marques.
 It is divided into two primary divisions, the Automotive Division and the Financial Services Division, and has approximately 340 subsidiary companies.